-David Lebel is an Assistant Professor of Business Administration at the Joseph M. Katz Graduate School of Business at the University of Pittsburgh.
+David Lebel is an Associate Professor of Business Administration at the Joseph M. Katz Graduate School of Business at the University of Pittsburgh.
 He is an award-winning researcher whose research focuses on proactive behaviors at work including voice/speaking up, innovation, and taking initiative.
 Specifically, he examines how perceptions of work context and negative emotions (fear, anger) influence whether employees speak up or are proactive.
 Dave also explores the implications for those employees who speak up, ask for help, or take initiative on individual performance and status.

 Dave has been recognized for his outstanding teaching at the Katz School of Business, receiving multiple teaching awards.
 Dave’s teaching interests include organizational behavior, organizational change, and communication at work.
 Prior to pursuing a Ph.D., he was a management consultant with Deloitte, providing strategy and operations expertise to public sector clients, and was an analyst for a large $15 billion privately held supply chain organization.